-This work developed a new scheme for evaluating the ideal location and arrangement of wind turbines in an offshore wind farm plan. the technique developed involves integrating the cuckoo search algorithm with the wind farm model taking into account the impact of wake on location and placement. four wind farm layout optimization test problems taking into consideration the wake effect was considered. this research is important in power systems since it identifies weaknesses in the system's wind turbine placement. the defect of poor wind turbine placement will have a negative impact on capital investment and will enhance the wake effect, limiting energy production.
+This work developed a new scheme for evaluating the ideal location and arrangement of wind turbines in an offshore wind farm plan.
+The technique developed involves integrating the cuckoo search algorithm with the wind farm model, taking into account the impact of wake on location and placement.
+Four wind farm layout optimization test problems, taking into consideration the wake effect, were considered.
+This research is important in power systems since it identifies weaknesses in the system's wind turbine placement.
+The defect of poor wind turbine placement will negatively impact capital investment and enhance the wake effect, thereby limiting energy production.
 The purpose of this research is to reduce power losses while simultaneously lowering costs in wind farm layout.
-The presented technique improves the wind farm layout optimization.
-The obtained power output and cost for the test case scenario in the ideal wind turbine position on the wind farm are 18288.3kw, 19680.1kw, 18879.9kw, 21105.8kw, and 26.9, 28.7, 26.9, and 29.8kw, respectively. this shows that the result obtained from the developed scheme outperformed that obtained from PSO and WOA.
+The presented technique improves the wind farm are 18288.3 kW, 19680.1 kW, 18879.9 kW, 21105.8 kW, and 26.9, 28.7, 26.9, and 29.8 kW, respectively.
+This shows that the results obtained from the developed scheme outperformed those obtained from PSO and WOA.